Rock lake, sunset, Wrangell St. Elias National Park and Preserve. Please click on the thumbnail to view a larger version of the photo.

 Normally I wouldn’t leave quite as much room for the sky, but I wanted to give the image a bit more of an expansive feeling here, with more space.
 I also wanted to leave plenty of room for text, if the photo were ever to be chosen for a cover shot for a magazine or story.
 Continue reading…

-One of the more challenging aspects of an Alaskan backcountry trek is river crossings.
+One of the more challenging aspects of a remote Alaskan backpacking trips is river crossings.
 With the exception of the occasional Kenai Peninsula hike, all of these treks are off-trail, wilderness backpacking trips, and so there’s no easy way to get across the streams, creeks and rivers that meander through the mountains.
 A few tips that can be useful to heed:

 1) For smaller streams, I prefer to cross one person at a time.
 If by chance someone in the group does stumble, it means we have one wet person to deal with.
 Everyone else in the group is safe and secure on shore.
 Things unravel quickly in the backcountry, and that happens most often when something small goes wrong.
 One person stumbles, takes a dip, someone else reaches to grab them, they go down, knock their partner off balance, and all of a sudden bedlam results.
 That’s how people get hurt.
 It can also mean everyone gets wet gear.
 A much simpler problem to deal with is getting one person out of a creek, drying them off, and loaning them some warm, dry gear that another person in the group has in their pack.
 One person falling is a hassle – a group falling can be a disaster.